Most of the time, your Mac with Apple silicon or an Intel processor “just works.”

 - Disables user-installed fonts.

-- Deletes font caches, Kernel cache and other system cache files.
+- Deletes font caches, Kernel cache, and other system cache files.

-Booting in Safe Mode starts only essential services so some OS X features and apps might not work correctly.
-Some of the features that are unavailable to you in Safe Mode include the following items:
+Booting in safe mode starts only essential services, so some macOS features and apps might not work correctly.

 - Movies in the DVD Player application won’t play.